-If no test case has been created or you need to create a test case, click Create to create a test case.
-For details, see 5.3.1 Creating a Manual Test Case.
+If no test case has been created or you need to create a test case, click Create Case.
+For details, see Creating a Manual Test Case.

 Step 5 In the displayed dialog box, select the case to be imported, select the overwriting rule, and click OK.